mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

 Authentication keys
 ~~~~~~~~~~~~~~~~~~~

-When one uses :meth:`Connection.recv <multiprocessing.Connection.recv>`, the
+When one uses :meth:`Connection.recv <Connection.recv>`, the
 data received is automatically
 unpickled.
 Unfortunately unpickling data from an untrusted source is a security
 risk.
 Therefore :class:`Listener` and :func:`Client` use the :mod:`hmac` module
 to provide digest authentication.

 An authentication key is a byte string which can be thought of as a